 Mechanical Engineer Education Requirements and Career Info

 A career in mechanical engineering requires at least a bachelor's degree.
 These programs include instruction in various system components, from computer programming to power systems, and cover technical subjects, such as fluid mechanics, thermodynamics and hydraulics.
-In addition to mechanical engineering, students are expected to gain a basic understanding of civil engineering, electrical engineering and chemical engineering.
-Many programs also include coursework in fields where mechanical engineering is often applied, such as business or environmental science.
+Students also are expected to gain a basic understanding of civil engineering, electrical engineering and chemical engineering.
+Many programs include coursework in fields where mechanical engineering is often applied, such as business or environmental science.

-Students interested in research and development positions in academia or private industry may also earn a master's or doctoral degree in mechanical engineering.
+Students interested in research and development positions in academia or private industry might go on to earn a master's or doctoral degree in mechanical engineering.
 Graduate programs in mechanical engineering typically involve research projects in a specific area, culminating in a thesis or dissertation.
 Engineering schools generally hold an accreditation from the Accreditation Board for Engineering and Technology (ABET).

-Degrees in mechanical engineering open a wide variety of career opportunities with automobile manufacturers, utility companies and government agencies.
-Additional education, like a Master of Business Administration degree or a Doctor of Jurisprudence degree, can lead to employment in executive positions.
+Earning a degree in mechanical engineering opens a variety of career opportunities with automobile manufacturers, utility companies and government agencies.
+Additional education, like a Master of Business Administration or a Doctor of Jurisprudence, can lead to employment in executive positions.
 Getting a master's or doctoral degree in mechanical engineering allows individuals to seek jobs as professors or researchers at colleges and universities.

-According to the U.S. Bureau of Labor Statistics (BLS) mechanical engineers earned a mean annual salary of $78,200 in May 2008 (www.bls.gov).
-Mechanical engineers living in the District of Columbia, Idaho and Colorado earned the highest annual mean salaries.
-The BLS projects a six percent increase in jobs for mechanical engineers between 2008 and 2018.
-Growth in fields like material sciences and biotechnology will provide additional career opportunities.
+According to the U.S. Bureau of Labor Statistics (BLS), mechanical engineers earned a mean annual salary of $85,930 in May 2013 (www.bls.gov).
+Mechanical engineers living in Alaska, Delaware and New Mexico earned the highest annual mean salaries.
+The BLS projects a five percent increase in jobs for mechanical engineers between 2012 and 2022.
+Growth in fields like oil and gas extraction and nanotechnology will provide additional career opportunities.